 Master Zheng Wuqing was the first practitioner to call this art “Zhaobao Tai Chi.”
-Prior to this time, it was often referred to as the He (和) style, after Zhaobao Tai Chi’s 8th generation master, He Zhaoyuan.
-As the various masters in Zhaobao Tai Chi’s lineage were not related to one another, however, and he himself was not from the He family, Zheng Wuqing believed a neutral name to be more fitting.
+Prior to this time, it was often referred to as the He (和) style after Zhaobao Tai Chi’s 8th generation master, He Zhaoyuan.
+As the various masters in Zhaobao Tai Chi’s lineage were not related to one another, however, and Zheng Wuqing himself was not from the He family, he believed a neutral name to be more fitting.

 Like almost all styles, Zhaobao Tai Chi shares certain movements in common with Chen Tai Chi.
 Due to these similarities, some Chen Tai Chi historians claim that Zhaobao Tai Chi is an offshoot of the Chen style.
-This is commonly based on a shared association with Zhaobao Tai Chi’s 7th generation master, Chen Qingping.
+Their claim also arises from a shared association with Zhaobao Tai Chi’s 7th generation master, Chen Qingping.

-Although it is unknown exactly what influence the Chen style “small frame” ultimately had on Chen Qingping, the fact that were six generations of Zhaobao Tai Chi masters prior to Chen Qingping shows that Zhaobao Tai Chi did not arise from Chen Tai Chi, at least in the way claimed.
+Although it is unknown exactly what influence the Chen style “small frame” ultimately had on Chen Qingping, if any, the fact that were six generations of Zhaobao Tai Chi masters prior to Chen Qingping shows that Zhaobao Tai Chi did not arise from Chen Tai Chi.

-Indirect evidence also undermines this claim, such as, among other things, the fact that Chen Qingping’s teacher Zhang Yan is said to have directly given high praise to one of Chen Qingping’s most outstanding students, He Zhaoyuan, mentioned above.
-Additionally, the fact that Chen Qingping taught numerous notable individuals that were not from the Chen family, at a time when Chen Tai Chi was a carefully guarded family secret, also tends to weaken this claim.
+Indirect evidence also undermines this claim, such as, among other things, the fact that Chen Qingping’s teacher Zhang Yan is said to have directly given high praise to one of Chen Qingping’s most outstanding students, He Zhaoyuan.
+It would seem strange that a grandmaster of one style would so profusely compliment a student outside of his own lineage.
+Additionally, the fact that Chen Qingping taught numerous notable individuals that were not from the Chen family at a time when Chen Tai Chi was a carefully guarded family secret also tends to weaken this claim.